biolink/biolink-model/guidelines/understanding-the-model.md

 In an OWL sense, edge properties are similar to `owl:DataTypeProperty`.

-For example, `subject`, `predicate`, and `object` are children of the `association_slot` slot and they are assigned to association class `association`.
-So all instances of this class can have `subject`, `predicate`, and `object` as its properties that further describes the instance.
+For example, `biolink:subject`, `biolink:predicate`, and `biolink:object` are children of the `biolink:association_slot` slot,

-> **Note:** In many cases you may see edge properties without the `biolink` prefix.
-This is normal since we can assume that if there is a biolink typed edge in a graph with `subject`, `predicate`, and `object` as its properties then they correspond to `biolink:subject`, `biolink:predicate`, and `biolink:object`, respectively.
-But to be sure of the semantics it is advised to use the full CURIE to represent property names in your graph.
+and they are assigned to association class `biolink:association`.
+So all instances of this class can have `biolink:subject`, `biolink:predicate`, and `biolink:object` as its properties that further describes the instance.

 ### Types